a2ff/splitrom/README.md

 ```
 **Install 2 `27C010` 200ns or faster.**

-### 1040STe
+### 520STe
-The 1040STe supports 256kb, 512kb and 1Mb ROMs, the later in `27C010` and `27C1000` pinouts thanks to jumpers — only 1Mb EPROM are large enough for the Mega STe TOS.
+The 520STe can have a socketed or soldered surface-mounted MC68000 but all motherboard revisions have the ROMs in the same location above the mouse port recess to the right edge.

+The ROM sockets are numbered the same on all motherboards and are very clearly labelled `HI` and `LO`:
 ```
-U102 = hi
+U102 HI
-U103 = lo
+U103 LO
 ```
 **Install 2 `27C010` 200ns or faster** (128kB UVPROM, or `29F010` or `39F010` Flash EPROM).

+The 520STe supports 256kb, 512kb and 1Mb ROMs, the later in `27C010` and `27C1000` pinouts thanks to jumpers — only 1Mb EPROM are large enough for the Mega STe TOS.

 ### Mega STe
-The Mega STe has jumpers like the 1040STe.
+All motherboard revisions have the ROMs in the same location in the lower right corner, below the SIMM slots.

+The ROM sockets are numbered the same on all motherboards:
 ```
 U206 = hi
 U207 = lo
 ```
 **Install 2 `27C010` 150ns or faster.**

+The Mega STe has jumpers like the 1040STe.

 ### Falcon
 The Falcon has a 16-bit bus and uses one 16-bit ROM in PLCC44 format.